gestaacinc/PresenceV1.0/readme.md

 ## License
 This project is licensed under the MIT License.
-##All rights Reserved to GESTAA Inc. Solutions 2024
+##All rights Reserved to GESTAAC Inc. Solutions 2024